 - Not allowing others to touch your child's incision

 When your child returns home, you may need to do the following to help ensure a smooth recovery:

 - Engage in gentle play.
 Avoid tiring activities for a few weeks.
-Sitting on or riding a bicycle should be avoided for about a week after the surgery.
+Sitting on or riding a bicycle or other toys that require straddling should be avoided for about a week after the surgery.

 Call Your Child’s Doctor

 It is important to monitor your child's recovery.
 Alert your child's doctor to any problems.
 If any of the following occur, call your child's doctor:

 - Redness, drainage, puffiness, or soreness around the incision site